The Sun Also Rises” by Ernest Hemingway: A Summary

 - “Don’t you ever get the feeling that all your life is going by and you’re not taking advantage of it?”

 - “You’re an expatriate.
 You’ve lost touch with the soil.
 You get precious.
 Fake European standards have ruined you.
 You drink yourself to death.
-You become obsessed by sex.
+You become obsessed with sex.
 You spend all your time talking, not working.
 You are an expatriate, see?
 You hang around cafés.”

 - “One drink is all right.
 Two is too many, and three is not enough.”